ctthang/OIDC/src/CSharp/mtls-client/web-client/Guide.md

 openssl pkcs12 -in client.pfx -clcerts -nokeys -out client-cert.pem
 ```

-2. Open the below content using Windows PowerShell ISE (Run as Administrator)
+2. Open the below content using Windows PowerShell ISE

 ```powershell
 # Path to your PEM file